nitrado/connqc/README.md

     </a>
 </p>

-`signal` is a tool to control the quality of the network transport between multiple regions.
+`connqc` is a tool to control the quality of the network transport between multiple regions.
 It consists of a server that listens for TCP probing messages, and a client that sends said messages.
 The client logs the probing duration and warns if some messages get lost.